gbabohernest/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9.Divide and rule - write a script that prints the result of POWER divided by the DIVIDE

 10.Love : display the result of Breath to the power Love

+11.Converts a number from base 2 to base 10